EndPointCorp/end-point-blog/2019/12/27/from-dev-to-pm.html.md

 Once you have figured out how much of what type of role you will have to play in the project, you will need to either define the proposed scope of the project, or examine scope definition given to you by the client.
-There are many threads that stem from this, but are not topic in this post, and we can move on to resourcing or how to manage your developers.
+There are many threads that can stem from this, but are not germane in this post, and we can move on to resourcing or how to manage your developers.

 Depending on the project, you will most likely need to: